google/docsy-example/README.md

 Error: failed to download modules: binary with name "go" not found
 ```

-This error occurs if you have not installed the `go` programming language on your system.
+This error occurs if the `go` programming language is not available on your system.
 See this [section](https://www.docsy.dev/docs/get-started/docsy-as-module/installation-prerequisites/#install-go-language) of the user guide for instructions on how to install `go`.